Every Tommy Lee Jones Movie Ranked Worst To Best

 Based on the novel of the same name by Harold Robbins, 1978's "The Betsy" stars the great Lawrence Olivier as Loren Hardeman, a Henry Ford-esque automobile magnate.
 Robert Duvall plays his grandson, and Tommy Lee Jones is a race car driver working on a new, fuel-efficient vehicle that could change the automobile industry forever, as Hardeman's final masterpiece and gift to the world.
 Overwrought soap opera antics ensue.

 While there is certainly joy to be had watching Olivier ham it up while forcing his facsimile of a Texas accent, the film plays out like trashy gibberish.
-"The Betsy" was eviscerated by critics such as the Bay Area Reporter, who took great joy in denouncing its trashy self-importance while lamenting the complete lack of self-awareness towards its unintentional hilarity.
+"The Betsy" was eviscerated by critics, who took great joy in denouncing its trashy self-importance while lamenting the complete lack of self-awareness toward its unintentional hilarity.
 "The Betsy" is the type of pretentious drama that would work better with a laugh track, though it can be enjoyed in a "so bad, it's good" sort of way.

 After the phenomenal critical and commercial success of "The Fugitive," Warner Bros. decided to give the film an unorthodox sequel.
 In 1998's "U.S. Marshals," Dr. Richard Kimble, the character played by Harrison Ford in the original film, is completely absent.
 Instead, the focus is on Jones' Sam Gerard and his titular team of U.S. Marshals, several of whom also return from "The Fugitive."

-"Double Jeopardy" is infamous for having some of what The Washington Post called out as some of the biggest plot holes in cinema history.
+"Double Jeopardy" is infamous for having some of the biggest plot holes in cinema history.
 The film revolves around a woman (Ashley Judd) who is convicted of the murder of her husband (Bruce Greenwood).
-However, when she learns that he faked his death and framed her for the crime, she resolves to murder him for real in revenge, reasoning that she can get away with it since the legal rule of Double Jeopardy means she can't get in trouble for the same crime twice.
+However, when she learns that he faked his death and framed her for the crime, she resolves to murder him for real in revenge, reasoning that she can get away with it since the legal rule of "double jeopardy" means she can't get in trouble for the same crime twice.

-"The Hunted" is a 2003 action thriller directed by William Friedkin.
-Benicio Del Toro stars as Aaron Hallam, a Delta Force soldier who has post traumatic stress disorder over his career of violence.
+A 2003 action thriller directed by William Friedkin, "The Hunted" stars Benicio Del Toro as Aaron Hallam, a Delta Force soldier who has post-traumatic stress disorder from his career of violence.
 He goes AWOL and hides out in a quiet Oregon forest, but after he murders several deer hunters he believes were sent to kill him, the government recruits his old instructor, L.T.
 Bonham, to help take him down.

 On the one hand, there's little in "The Hunted" that wasn't done two decades earlier in "First Blood."
 On the other hand, nobody understands male pathos like William Friedkin.
 He digs into the shattered psyches of his main characters, deconstructing their macho facade to harvest their tightly-guarded emotions like precious diamonds.
 Along the way, "The Hunted" delivers moments of unsettling violence which culminates in a brutal showdown between Hallam and Bonham.

 Reviews were surprisingly mixed, with critics suggesting "The Hunted" doesn't bring anything new to the table beyond its examination of testosterone.
-Additionally, Friedkin's uncompromising and relentless depictions of violence prevented the film from resonating with audiences and critics such as Gone With The Twins, who mostly ignored the film.
+Additionally, Friedkin's uncompromising and relentless depictions of violence prevented the film from resonating with audiences and critics.
 "The Hunted" bombed at the box office and was quickly forgotten.

 In 2016's "Criminal," directed by Ariel Vromen, Kevin Costner stars as Jericho, a brain-damaged convict who is given an experimental procedure that implants the memories of murdered CIA agent Bill Pope (Ryan Reynolds) into his brain so that he can finish the agent's mission.
 Tommy Lee Jones plays the neurosurgeon, Dr. Franks, who performs the sci-fi surgery.
 When Jericho escapes, the film becomes an action thriller as Jericho slowly accepts Pope's influence on his psyche and learns to fight for the greater good.